 Today the pressures on nature are wide and complex so we save wildlife and wild places in different ways.
 Here we look at the principal ways we do this:

 We influence and develop policies for our land and seas – by using our experience of what works on the ground to work and campaign for laws and polices that help wildlife on land and at sea.
 Legislation and policy that helps wildlife often has many benefits for people too.

 We look after 2,300 nature reserves – by protecting and managing special habitats and rare and uncommon wildlife, defending them against damage.

 We create Living Landscapes – by working with partners to restore habitats over larger areas of land like river corridors.

 We protect wildlife at sea – by campaigning for its protection, collecting data and ensuring that developments like wind farms do the least damage to marine habitats.

-We help other to manage land for wildlife – by providing advice and support to farmers, business, local councils, schools.
+We help others to manage land for wildlife – by providing advice and support to farmers, business, local councils and schools.
 Many Wildlife Trusts are involved with looking after registers of Local Wildlife Sites - areas of wildlife-rich land given some protection through the planning system.
 This work is often in partnership with local councils, landowners and local environmental record centres.